We’ve all been there.

 People mistakenly think “more equals more.”
 In other words, more exercise = more results.

-It’s true that you need to work hard if you want to see results, but if you don’t give yourself adequate rest, you will get nowhere.
-Make sure you take one or two days a week to really let your body recover from your hard work.
-It will pay off.
+Well, it is true that you need to work hard if you want to see results, but if you don’t give yourself adequate rest when you need it, then you’ll just be spinning your wheels and wasting a lot of your effort.

-The biggest issue people run into with training is they feel they need to be doing multiple things at once to get “varied training”.
+One of the biggest issues people run into with training is they feel they need to be doing multiple things at once to get “varied training”.
 The problem with this idea, however, is it prevents you from getting good at any one of the things you are working on.

-If you’re having trouble progressing with a particular movement or routine, chances are you’re focusing on too many things at once.
-If you really want to improve your gymnastic rings skills, you need to focus on rings – and only rings – for awhile before moving on.
+If you’re having trouble progressing with a particular movement or routine, it may be that you are playing at too many things at once.
+For example if you really want to improve your gymnastic rings skills, you need to focus on rings – and only rings – for awhile then move on to other challenges.

 Make targeted goals for yourself and stick to those instead of confusing your body with multiple programs at once.